What are the common effects of grief?

 Apart from others –

-Many people talk about feeling alone and find it difficult to talk about their loss.
+You may feel alone and find it difficult to talk about the loss.

 Shame –

-Sometimes young people may feel ashamed about their situation after loss.
+You may feel ashamed about the situation after loss.

-Guilt – Young people can often feel guilty after a loss for various reasons, including:
+Guilt – You may often feel guilty after a loss for various reasons, including:

-Believing that they may have had some part in it or done something to prevent it.
+Believing that you may have had some part in it or done something to prevent it.

-Regretting the things they may have said, or did not say, for example, not having a chance to tell their loved one how much they loved them.
+Regretting the things you may have said, or did not say, for example.

 Relief is not inappropriate, it is normal.
 For example, Taylor felt some sense of relief after Nanna died that she was not suffering anymore.